-We prioritize academic-community partnerships, working collaboratively with local governments, healthcare systems, and grassroots organizations to co-create sustainable solutions that address systemic barriers to health.
+We prioritize academic-community partnerships, working collaboratively with local governments, healthcare systems, and grassroots organizations to co-create sustainable solutions to improve health for all.
 Using Implementation Science frameworks, we design, evaluate, and scale programs to ensure real-world effectiveness and impact.

 Our Focus